 In February 2016, the Battalion re-roled to Light Mechanised Infantry and began utilising the Foxhound vehicle.
 With a period of learning about and training with the new vehicles which culminated in a battlegroup level exercise – Exercise WESSEX STORM - in early 2017.
 The Welsh Guards deployed to Afghanistan on Op TORAL 6 in March 2018 (until November 2018) as the KPU (Kabul Protection Unit), responsible for providing advisor force protection, movement coordination of all coalition forces across the city, and incident response in Kabul where it affects coalition forces anywhere in the world.

 The Battalion moved to Combermere Barracks, Windsor in the Summer of 2019 ending a 200 year occupation of the barracks by the Household Cavalry who had mounted every major campaign from this Barracks; from Waterloo, through the Boer War, two World Wars, and into the wars of the modern era in Iraq and Afghanistan.
-The Battalion is settling in well and with the prospect of exercises in Belize and Kenya and a host of other activities, we look to 2020 as our development year ahead of a planned Operational Tour in 2021.
+The Battalion has settled in well and although disappointed that the 2020 exercise in Kenya was cancelled due to the Covid-19 pandemic, has been fully occupied assisting in the national Covid-19 efforts and has sent testing teams to various locations in the South East of England whilst also ensuring personnel are fully qualified and prepared for various Operational deployments in 2021.

 To find out more about what the Welsh Guards do visit their own web page here.